-Chainer also provides a convenient function chainer.cuda.get\device() to select a device.
-It accepts an integer, CuPy array, NumPy array, or None (indicating the current device), and returns an appropriate device object.
-If the argument is a NumPy array, then a dummy device object is returned.
-The dummy device object supports with statements like above which does nothing.
-Here are some examples:
+Chainer also provides a convenient function chainer.cuda.get\device\from\id() and chainer.cuda.get\device\from\array() to select a device.
+The former function accepts an integer or None.
+When None is given, it returns a dummy device object.
+Otherwise, it returns a corresponding device object.
+The latter function accepts CuPy array or NumPy array.
+When a NumPy array is given, it returns a dummy device object.
+Otherwise, it returns a corresponding device object.
+Otherwise, it returns a corresponding device object to the give CuPy array.
+The dummy device object also supports with statements like the above example but does nothing.
+Here are some other examples:

 '''

-cuda.get_device(1).use()
+cuda.get_device_from_id(1).use()

 x_gpul = cupy.empty((4, 3), dtype='f') # 'f' indicates float32

-with cuda.get_device(1):
+with cuda.get_device_from_id(1):

 x_gpul = cuda.empty((4, 3), dtype='f')

-with cuda.get_device(x_gpul):
+with cuda.get_device_from_array(x_gpul):

 y_gpul = x_gpu + 1

 '''